 The Jazz Workshop in St Leonards has saxophone teachers for all types of student: beginners, children, adults, those preparing for university auditions, HSC, professionals looming to hone their skills, and so on (click on the teacher’s name to see their bio):

-- Jeremy Rose teaches jazz saxophone, Clarinet & flute from beginner to professional.
-He teaches classical saxophone, clarinet, & flute up to intermediate level.
+- Dr Jeremy Rose teaches jazz saxophone, Clarinet & flute from beginner to professional.
+He teaches classical saxophone, clarinet up to professional level.
+He also teaches flute up to intermediate level.
+Tuesday & Saturday.

 Students of all ages and standards are welcome.
 Jazz Workshop caters both to students who want to learn to play jazz or who are looking for an alternative to traditional exam-based teaching methods and to those interested in exams such as AMEB and ABRSM.